jgoeman/Jog-Your-Memory/README.md

      * Trail popularity, based on number of reviews, shows variation

      ![Number_of_Reviews_stats](https://user-images.githubusercontent.com/90863226/156673966-093616a0-1a31-476b-afbf-0a3434e24753.png)

+  1. Scrape trail reviews from TripAdvisor

-  1. Create a vaderSentiment model to assign a Sentiment score to each TripAdvisor review, and get a Sentiment positive/negative rating by trail using an average of each trail's review scores
+  2. Create a vaderSentiment model to assign a Sentiment score to each TripAdvisor review, and get a Sentiment positive/negative rating by trail using an average of each trail's review scores

   1. Run a Fuzzy Match to combine the sentiment scores/ratings subset with the related AllTrails data